Feste: Feste's Song

 And we'll strive to please you every day.

 Quotes

 While portraying the part of the perfect fool, Feste illustrates his intelligence and distinct understanding of events by saying "Better a witty fool than a foolish wit."

 In the arts

 In Niall Williams novel, History of the Rain, Abraham gives his son Virgil the middle name Feste.

+The Joe Jackson song Fool, from the 2019 album of the same title, is largely about fools in the Shakespearean tradition and incorporates lines from Feste's Song (such as "hey ho, the wind and the rain") as well as referencing Feste directly in the third verse ("Kill the king, but you can't kill Feste/Long live the jester!
+Long live the jester!").